 FF's third planned passenger vehicle, the FF 71 series, is expected to be a connected electric vehicle with a more compact size aiming at the mass market in the C-segment or D-segment.
 The FF 71 will be designed to integrate full connectivity and advanced technology into a smaller vehicle size.
-FF will start design and development of the FF 71 series after sufficient funding is secured in a timely manner.
+As FF is currently focusing on the development of the FF 91 and the FF 81, FF does not expect to start design and development of the FF 71 until 2023 and plans to launch the FF 71 Futurist configuration in 2025, assuming that sufficient funding is secured in a timely manner.